sky-uk/vergo/README.md

   `vergo bump major --tag-prefix=orange/`

 * checks if a release can be skipped by inspecting the latest commit message.
 If the commit message includes the hint `vergo:banana:skip-release` then the command fails saying release not required.
-But this does not prevent `bump` from incrementing the tags.

   ```
   # expected usage